 Finding a VA Lender

-Most lenders have the authority to issue mortgages backed by the VA or the FHA.
+Most lenders have the authority to issue both VA mortgages or FHA loans.

 In fact, you could probably walk into any bank in your town and apply for one of these loans.

 But not all lenders offer the same kind of service.
-We recommend working with the following lenders for VA loans:
+Here are some lenders for VA loans: